What is Emphysema?*

-Emphysema causes damage to these linings, which leads to more spacious air sacs with less surface area for processing oxygen and carbon dioxide.
+Emphysema causes damage to these linings and eventually the inner walls of the air sacs weaken and rupture — creating larger air spaces instead of many small ones.
+This reduces the surface area of the lungs and, in turn, the amount of oxygen that reaches your bloodstream.
 Furthermore, the damaged air sacs do not release air properly when exhaling, so fresh air rich with oxygen has less space to occupy when you inhale.

-Emphysema is not a curable disease, but medical treatment can provide assistance in slowing the progression of the disease and help manage its symptoms.
+Emphysema is not a curable disease.
 Recognizing the symptoms of emphysema is important because diagnosing it in its early stages allows for a wider range of treatment options.

-Emphysema progresses in stages, so it’s important to learn its symptoms to know when to get help.
-Emphysema cannot be cured, but treatment can help manage its symptoms and assist with breathing.
-Identifying the symptoms of emphysema in its earlier stages will help your physician develop a more effective treatment.
+Emphysema progresses in stages, so it is important to learn the symptoms in order to know when to get help.
+Identifying the symptoms of emphysema in its earlier stages will help your physician develop a more effective treatment plan.